brunoblock/oystermesh/README.md

 The Oyster Mesh Protocol provides:

 - Decentralized and immutable data storage, hosting, retrieval and sharing.
-- Akoya: a peer-to-peer decentralized, deflationary currency with a 20-40 second confirmation time, sustainable low-energy consumption, no mining, and no transaction fees.
+- Akoya: a peer-to-peer decentralized, currency with a 20-40 second confirmation time, sustainable low-energy consumption.
 - Automated geolocation-aware load balancing of data.
 - Proof of Latency (PoL) anti-spam mechanism has low and sustainable CPU/energy requirements.
 - Implicitly DDOS-proof data hosting; service denial requires physical proximity to the data’s location whilst the location is obfuscated.